I'm an avid reader, a book hoarder, a proofreader... and a linguistic magpie (I borrowed that term from the queen of words Susie Dent).

 💛 It’s a magnificent read, filled with emotion and humour – Evaristo layers these women's voices beautifully.
 And she paints a vivid portrait of modern British life.

 👍 I really liked this book and would recommend it to everyone.
-However, as a proofreader, I did struggle with the lack of punctuation.
+However, as a proofreader, I was distracted by the lack of punctuation.
 Evaristo uses commas but no capital letters to start sentences and full stops rarely appear.
-But many others have found this unique style easier to read. 🤷🏻♀️
+But other people found this style so unique and easy to read. 🤷🏻♀️

 🙌 Winner of the 2019 Booker Prize.